Free shipping for 2 or more items (USA)

 Where Snoozle fits

 Snoozle is an Icelandic-designed home-use slide sheet you sleep on, made from comfortable fabric (not nylon, no handles).
 In this scenario, it helps most when a grippy mattress protector or bedding friction stops that tiny 2–5cm hip slide that makes the rest of the sequence low-effort.
 By reducing friction under your hips and thighs, you can reposition and reach the bed edge with fewer hard pushes.
-Snoozle is widely adopted in Iceland for home bed mobility—sold in pharmacies and through physiotherapists—and slide sheets are listed among approved home assistive devices by Sjúkratryggingar Íslands.
+Snoozle is widely adopted in Iceland for home bed mobility, sold at major Icelandic retailers including Lyfja.is, Apótekið, and Eirberg.is and through physiotherapists, and slide sheets are listed among approved home assistive devices by Sjúkratryggingar Íslands.

 When to talk to a professional